Will Wood

+Will Wood is an American singer-songwriter, writer, filmmaker, painter and comedian.
+Wood has released nine albums (see discography), as well as three remaster/remix albums.
+He has also released three films, the comedy special "Slouching Towards Branson" (2025), the documentary "What Did I Do?
+(The Making of the Normal Album)" (2021), and a live-concert mockumentary "The Real Will Wood" (2020).

 Style

-Wood's piano-led style often changes from one song to the next, drawing influence from folk, pop, jazz, rock and roll, latin music, doo wop, and klezmer.
+Wood's piano-led style often changes from one song to the next, drawing influence from folk, pop, jazz, rock and roll, Latin music, Doo wop, and Klezmer.
 He is also known for his unconventional use of tenor and baritone ukulele.
-When recording in the studio or performing live with his band, the Tapeworms, he has mostly been accompanied by Mike Bottiglieri on guitar, Matt Berger on alto saxophone, Mario Conte on drums, Vater Boris on bass, and Rob Schaefer on trumpet.
-The band is known for high energy live performances.
-Due to conflicts with touring, public image, and marketing, Will has since gone solo.
-However, he and the Tapeworms continue to work on music together.
+When recording in the studio or performing live with his band, the Tapeworms, he has mostly been accompanied by Mike Bottiglieri on guitar, Matt Berger on alto saxophone, Mario Conte on drums, and Vater Boris on bass.
+The band is known for energetic live performances.
+Wood primarily tours solo, interweaving his songs with stand-up comedy and storytelling.
+His performances are known for showcasing his dark and "absurdist" humor, and for his personal and occasionally dramatic style of stand-up.

-Primarily performing solo, Wood’s shows feature a combination of music, monologue, and stand-up comedy.

 Personal life

-Wood has been described as "reclusive, because I told my publicist to" and is known to avoid social media.
+Wood describes himself as "reclusive, because I told my publicist to" and is known to avoid social media.
 Sources about Wood contain conflicting accounts of even basic information about his personal and professional life.
-He is also known for having fictionalized his life early in his career, and appearing in-character in some press appearances or onstage, as well as engaging in experimental live performance art.
-At this time, his acts would sometimes feature simulated mental breakdowns, conflict with audience plants, appearances from fictional characters, and intentionally botched performances.
-His image in pop culture has been heavily influenced by this, but the artist has expressed that his work and persona will continue to change.
+The name "Will Wood" is a pseudonym, "Wood" being derived from American filmmaker Ed Wood.
+Will Wood is also known for having fictionalized his life early in his career, and appearing in-character in some press appearances or onstage, as well as cross-dressing and engaging in experimental live performance art.
+During this time, his acts would sometimes feature simulated mental breakdowns, conflict with audience plants, appearances from fictional characters, and intentionally botched performances.
+His image in pop culture has been heavily influenced by this, but he has expressed that his work and persona will continue to change.

 Wood has consistently been open about his past struggles with drug addiction and mental illness.
-He has also recounted how his substance use led him to forgetting the entirety of the year 2012 in his song "2012".
 He entered recovery early in his career, later being diagnosed with bipolar disorder.
-Will donates a portion of his merch sales to the Brain & Behavior Research Foundation, a mental health charity, and has donated portions of ticket sales to events, saying, "I've gotten a lot better.
+Will donates a portion of his merchandise sales to the Brain & Behavior Research Foundation, a mental health charity, and has donated portions of ticket sales to events, saying, "I've gotten a lot better.
 I want to try and do something to help others get there."